 Use and submission of figures should be as follows:

-· Tables Tables should be used only when they can present information more effectively than in running text.
+· Tables should be used only when they can present information more effectively than in running text.
 Care should be taken to insure that tables can be effectively presented in html, since articles will be in both html and adobe acrobat (pdf).

 · Illustrations Figures should be numbered in series.
 Symbols (open or closed circles, triangles, squares) and lettering must be clear when rendered in GIF or JPEG format.
 Please review all figures after converting to GIF or JPEG format to insure that they are readable.